roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Logging context data

 A common issue when dealing with error reports is not having enough information to repond to the error.
-Logging just the exception information may not provide enough information.
+Logging just the exception data may not be sufficient.

 Consider the following exception.